Brownwood, Texas: Education

+Almost all of the city is in the Brownwood Independent School District.
+The portion around Brownwood Regional Airport is in the Early Independent School District.

 Brownwood High School has a strong tradition of nonsports UIL participation, including academic competitions and drama (one-act plays).
 Other opportunities for student participation include band, DECA, FFA, drill team (the Lionettes), Key Club, student council, Students Against Destructive Decisions, and National Honor Society.

 The BHS mascot is the lion, with school colors of maroon and white.
-The school was tied for most state championships in high school football, with seven, the last coming in 1981, until Celina won their eighth state championship in 2007.
+The school was tied for most state championships in high school football, with seven, the last coming in 1981, until Celina won its eighth state championship in 2007.
 Gordon Wood, who coached at Brownwood High for a quarter-century, retired in 1985 as one of the greatest coaches in Texas history, with 396 wins.
 He was recently surpassed by former Celina and Pilot Point coach G. A. Moore.
 Many athletes from surrounding communities move to Brownwood to play for the maroon and white.

 Brownwood is home to Howard Payne University.
 The university's teams achieved national championship status in 1957 and 1964 in NAIA Cross Country, and in 2008 with NCAA Division III Women's Basketball.
-The Douglas MacArthur Academy of Freedom, a museum with recreations of famous rooms in American history, such as Independence Hall, and a 32 ft mural depicting Biblical history, is located on the Howard Payne campus.
+The Douglas MacArthur Academy of Freedom, a museum with recreations of famous rooms in American history, such as Independence Hall, and a 32 ft mural depicting Biblical history, is on the Howard Payne campus.

 Brownwood is also the home of a West Texas campus of the Texas State Technical College System.
 Computer-aided drafting and design, digital imaging and design, software and business accounting, associate degree nursing, chemical dependency counseling, health information technology, computer network systems and administration, computer science database and web programming technology, emergency medical technology (paramedics), mechatronics, and welding technology are some of the courses offered at the TSTC campus.

 Transportation

 Brownwood is served by the following highways: US 67, US 84, US 183, US 377, and Texas State Highway 279.
-The Burlington Northern Santa Fe Railroad, Fort Worth and Western Railroad and Texas Rock Crusher Railway also serve the Brownwood area.
+The Burlington Northern Santa Fe Railroad, Fort Worth and Western Railroad, and Texas Rock Crusher Railway also serve the Brownwood area.

 Brownwood is served by Brownwood Regional Airport.
-The airport currently has two runways: 17/35, a 5599 × 150-ft (1707 × 46-m) asphalt runway (30,000 lb per wheel), and 13/31, a 4596 × 100-ft (1401 × 30-m) asphalt runway (25,000 lb per wheel).
-Mostly cargo and private air operations take place at the airport, although in the past, Mesa Airlines offered regional connections.
+The airport has two runways: 17/35, a 5599 × 150-ft (1707 × 46-m) asphalt runway (30,000 lb per wheel), and 13/31, a 4596 × 100-ft (1401 × 30-m) asphalt runway (25,000 lb per wheel).
+Mostly cargo and private air operations take place at the airport, although Mesa Airlines formerly offered regional connections.